-- 1. Prior to the beginning of Round 1, the coach or official representative of a competing team shall submit to the Tournament Director the team's Tournament Roster, which includes up to 12 players selected from the List of Participants and the Standard Lineup of 8 players, listed in board order by playing strength. - 2.
+- 1. Prior to the beginning of Round 1, the coach or official representative of a competing team shall submit to the Tournament Director the team's Tournament Roster, which includes the Standard Lineup of 8 players, listed in board order according to playing strength, and up to 4 alternates.
+All players must have been listed on the team's List of Participants. - 2.
 A team is required to compete on the same number of boards (or more) in all rounds as the number of boards on which the team competes in Round 1.
-Only the IHSA Administrator may approve exceptions. - 3.
+Only the Tournament Director may approve exceptions. - 3.
 If a team does not compete in a round (excluding Round 1), the team will be disqualified from further participation in the tournament. - a.
 If a team arrives at a match more than 30 minutes after the beginning of the round but before time expires, the team shall forfeit that match to its opponent but is not disqualified from further participation in the tournament. - b.
-If a team arrives more than one hour after the beginning of the round (excluding Round 1), the team shall

-- be disqualified from further participation in the tournament. - A team that receives a bye is considered to have competed in a round. - 4.
+If a team arrives more than one hour after the beginning of the round (excluding Round 1), the team shall be disqualified from further participation in the tournament. - c.
+A team that receives a bye is considered to have competed in a - 4.
 A player who competes in Round 1 shall compete in all rounds of the competition unless an alternate is legally substituted for that player in a subsequent round(s). - a.
-If a player cannot continue to compete due to a disabling illness, injury or other emergency verified by the IHSA Administrator and the only alternate available to substitute is one who has played on a different board in a prior round, an "abnormal substitution" may be permitted by the IHSA Administrator. - The IHSA Administrator may allow the team to continue competing with the player's board being forfeited to the opponent in each round in which the player is unable to participate. - 5.
-If a player does not compete in a round and no alternate is legally substituted for that player, the team shall forfeit that board for the round. - a.
+If a player cannot continue to compete due to a disabling illness, injury or other emergency verified by the Tournament Director and the only alternate available to substitute is one who has played on a different board in a prior round, an "abnormal substitution" may be permitted by the Tournament Director. - b.
+The Tournament Director may allow the team to continue competing with the player's board being forfeited to the opponent in each round in which the player is unable to participate.

+- 5. If a player does not compete in a round and no alternate is legally substituted for that player, the team shall forfeit that board for the round. - a.
 If a player arrives at a match more than 30 minutes after the beginning of a round but before the flag falls one hour after the beginning of the round, that player shall forfeit the match to his or her opponent. - b.
 If a player arrives more than one hour after the beginning of a round (excluding Round 1), the player shall be disqualified from further participation in the tournament. - c.
 If a player arrives at a match but is disqualified because of 5a or 5b, the scores for that player (board) in prior rounds shall stand. - 6.
 For any round (including Round 1) in which a team's lineup deviates from the Standard Lineup, the coach must give notice not later than 10 minutes after the start of the round by using the Chesscalate system or by submitting a substitution card (or cards) to the Scoring Clerk. - 7.
 Improper substitution or failure to follow correct substitution procedures will result in penalties that can include forfeiture and/or loss of team tie-break points.